ledcoyote/ledcoyote.github.io/_posts/2024-09-18-linux-boxes-all-the-way-down.md

 machines (although I do know there's some fancyness going on with hypervisors and packing multiple virtual machines onto a single physical box).

-Cloud providers have put a lot of engineering effort into _creating abstractions_ of these pieces of software so you don't have to worry as much about running the software.
+It was somewhat of an embarrassing realization when I had it (but also kind of a ["today's lucky 10,000"](https://xkcd.com/1053/) moment).
+However, it is understandable when you think about _how much effort_ cloud providers have put into _creating abstractions_ of these pieces of software running on Linux boxes, so you don't have to worry as much about running the software.
 You can begin to think of them as vector graphic icons in an architecture diagram.
 However, I think it's always good to take stock of the fact that it is only slightly more complicated than simple programs running on Linux boxes.
 It's a bit less magical and scary to realize that.
 I would invite you to take a few steps further...

 _Think_ of the actual physical hardware these programs are running on.
 They are made of metal and glass, and they live inside big air-conditioned buildings.